-"Risks and projected adverse impacts and related losses and damages from climate change escalate with every increment of global warming (very high confidence).
-Climatic and non-climatic risks will increasingly interact, creating compound and cascading risks that are more complex and difficult to manage (high confidence)." &lt;sup>3 Climate Action and Low Carbon Development (Amendment) Bill 2021 &lt;sup>4 Climate Action and Low Carbon Development (Amendment) Bill 2021 &lt;sup>5 Department of Environment, Climate and Communications, "Minister Ryan announces that Ireland has joined the Beyond Oil & Gas Alliance (BOGA) to lead the transition away from global oil and gas production", (11 Nov 2021) &lt;sup>6 Beyond Oil and Gas, "Who We Are", Accessed on 24 January < https://beyondoilandgasalliance.com/who-we-are/ &lt;sup>7 A.4.3.
-IPCC AR6 SYR SPM &lt;sup>8 Warning that cost of failure to meet climate targets could hit €8bn by 2030 - Independent.ie B2 IPCC AR6 Synthesis Report Notes Given the increasing levels of disaster incurred with every increment that we warm the climate due to emissions of greenhouse gases, permitting any new fossil fuel infrastructure is unconscionable.
-The diesel generators in this application have, in total, a rating of 219.12 MWth.
-If licenced, they could be run for up to 500 hours annually.
-Lack of transparency & prioritisation in relation to data being stored It would be unconscionable to licence a wealthy corporation like Amazon Data Services Ireland Ltd. to burn additional fossil fuels and for questionable purposes at that.
-An independent research report commissioned by Veritas provides some insight into types of data being stored in data centres.
+3 Climate Action and Low Carbon Development (Amendment) Bill 2021) 4 Climate Action and Low Carbon Development (Amendment) Bill 2021) 5 Department of Environment, Climate and Communications, "Minister Ryan announces that Ireland has joined the Beyond Oil & Gas Alliance (BOGA) to lead the transition away from alpha loil and gas production" (11 Nov 2021) from global oil and gas production", (11 Nov 2021) 6 Beyond Oil and Gas, "Who We Are", Accessed on 24 January < https://beyondoilandgasalliance.com/who-we-are/ A.4.3.
+IPCC AR6 SYR SPM 8 Warning that cost of failure to meet climate targets could hit €8bn by 2030 - Independent.ie "Risks and projected adverse impacts and related losses and damages from climate change escalate with every increment of global warming (very high confidence).
+Climatic and non-climatic risks will increasingly interact, creating compound and cascading risks that are more complex and difficult to manage (high confidence)."
+Given the increasing levels of disaster we incur with every increment that we allow the climate to warmdue to emissions of greenhouse gases - permitting any new fossil fuel infrastructure is unconscionable.
+The diesel generators in this application, with a stated total thermal input of 464.4 MWth, if licenced, could be run for up to 500 hours annually.
+The applicant's stated estimated future usage (per Operational Report section 6.1.3) is 1,486 tonnes of diesel annually, though it is unclear how many hours of operation this is based upon.
+Lack of transparency & prioritisation in relation to data being stored It would be unconscionable to licence a wealthy corporation like Amazon Data Services Ireland Ltd to burn additional fossil fuels and for questionable purposes at that.
+An independent research report commissioned by Veritas10 provides some insight into types of data being stored in data centres.
 Examining organisational data across 14 countries, the report found that only 14% of stored corporate data is "business critical" while 32% is redundant, obsolete or trivial.
 Another 54% is 'dark' data, out of sight of management.
 The report described a 'deluge of data' that is not being effectively managed.
 All of this data uses energy.
 Transparency about what is being stored and for whom should be a requirement.
 It would enable society and the Government to rank different types of data storage services by importance to society, and be able to order data centres to turn off certain categories of services in different circumstances - such as in the event of a warning that the national grid may be unable to meet power demand - rather than allowing data centres to switch to proprietary, fossil-fueled generation Resources to operate sustainably This is one of a recent wave of applications from data centres to the EPA for industrial emissions licences.
 It appears that the industry, conscious of the pressures data centres are placing on the electricity grid and the associated risks to their operations, is seeking to add proprietary fossil fuel infrastructure to data centre sites, while also putting pressure on the EPA to speed up its decision making.
 Adding fossil fuel infrastructure is not a viable solution.
-A company of Amazon Data Services Ireland Ltd.'s resources (post tax profits of €36.09 million in 2022) should be required to ensure their data centres are powered entirely by either of the following: - 1.
+A company of Amazon's resources (post tax profits of €36.09 million in 202211) should be required to ensure their data centres are powered entirely by either of the following: - 1.
 On site direct renewable power source generation combined with renewable and reliable energy storage - 2.
 Off site renewable power source and energy storage with dedicated grid connection, while avoiding questionable Renewable Energy Certificates.
 We urge you to refuse this licence.